New Hampshire NASA EPSCoR

 EPSCoR-eligible jurisdictions are offered funding to develop a more competitive research base among their member academic institutions.

 Only one proposal per jurisdiction may be submitted to NASA for a given RID solicitation.
-If selected, the NASA EPSCoR award is made to the institution of the NASA EPSCoR Director within the jurisdiction.
+If selected, the NASA EPSCoR award is made to the institution of the NASA EPSCoR Director within the jurisdiction (currently UNH).
 Funding to other participating higher education institutions within the State of New Hampshire are through sub-awards from the Director's institution (UNH).
 Each participating institution within the RID proposal is responsible for providing match (amount as determined during the proposal process) as cost share for their portion of NASA funding, with the cost share guaranteed in writing by their responsible institutional representative (typically their office of sponsored research).
 The source for cost share shall be provided as part of their request for participation, and such cost share will be obligated to their institution under the sub-award process.
 Those institutions of higher learning within the jurisdiction who are interested in participating within the next RID proposal must contact the NH NASA EPSCoR Director's office before the deadline cited below.

 Important Dates RID FY22 Proposal Process: